C3S/collecting_society_worker/README.md

 This is the numbercruncher we will use for generating fingerprints for whole audio files that artists have uploaded and to match monitored use of music so it can be associated with artists.
-It uses click to run as a command line tool with the commands `get-jobs` and `match`:
+It uses click to run as a command line tool with the commands `checksum` and `fingerprint`:

 The project is in an early stage.
 This is the current implementation status:

-* get-jobs
+* checksum
     * implemented:
-        1. looks for files in `complete_path` (see config.ini)
+        1. looks for files in `previewed_path` (see config.ini)
+        2. hashes it with sha256
+        3. moves it into `checksummed_path`
+        4. sets the status in the `creation` table
+    * not yet implemented:
+        1. writing of the hash to the `content` table
+* fingerprint
-        2. uses *echoprint-codegen* to get a raw json with an audiofingerprint
+        2. looks for files in `checksummed_path` (see config.ini) and uses *echoprint-codegen* to get a raw json with an audiofingerprint
         3. fills in metadata that is missing in the json from the `content` and `creation` tables via *proteus*
-        4. sets the status in the `creation` tables to *fingerprinted*
+        4. sets the status in the `creation` table to *fingerprinted*
         5. uploads ('ingests') the jsons including the fingerprints to our EchoPrint server
+        6. moves the file into `fingerprinted_path`
     * not yet implemented:
-        1. moves the processed files from the `complete_path` to the `for_archiving_path` folder
-        2. tracks if files have been moved to all necessary offline archives and deletes those files
-        3. sets the status in the `creation` tables to *archived*
+        1. Previewing
+        2. Updating of metadata

 * match
     --> todo